I Let AI Handle Almost the Entire Migration from Next.js to Astro

 It ran bun run build, checked output size, inspected representative HTML sizes, ran lint, Vitest, Playwright E2E, and collected Lighthouse results for mobile and desktop.

-What Changed
+What Actually Changed

 The biggest issue was hydration.

-What the Review Caught
+What the Reviewer Caught

 Numbers